vkumarvs/pythonSearchEngine/README.md

 Limitation: There is no restriction put on memory usage and dictionary size as of now.

-Testing: I tested this program with 3 english novels (total size 168K of text),
-    It takes approx 528K memory but it will be relative and heavily depend on the text.

 How to run the program:
 ************************